paulrougieux/TiMBA/README.md

    >cd TiMBA
    >
 3. Create a virtual environment
 It is recommended to set up a virtual environment for TiMBA to manage dependencies.
-The package is tested using Python >3.8.9 (3.8.10 and 3.9.7).
+The package is tested for Python versions up to 3.12.6.
 With a newer Python version, we can not guarantee the full functionality of the package.
    Select the correct Python interpreter.
    Show installed versions:
    >py -0
    >
    - If you have installed multiple versions of Python, activate the correct version using the py-Launcher.
-   >py -3.8 -m venv venv
+   >py -3.12.6 -m venv venv
    >
    - If you are using only a single version of Python on your computer:
    >python -m venv venv